 A pretty smile is the key to making a good impression.
 Fractured, damaged or decayed teeth bring sense of discomfort when smiling.
 Don’t let dental imperfections prevent you from making a great first impression by embracing porcelain crown.

 Everything you should know about a porcelain dental crown

 A pretty smile is the key to making a good impression.
 Fractured, damaged or decayed teeth bring sense of discomfort when smiling.
 Don’t let dental imperfections prevent you from making a great first impression by embracing a porcelain dental crown.

 What is porcelain crown?
 This custom-made cap is used to restore the shape, size, and functions of the tooth.
 The reason most people prefer porcelain crown is because it provides extra support and strength, especially to the severely damaged tooth.
 Unlike dental fillings or veneers, porcelain crowns provide a natural look as they feel and look like natural teeth.
-Actually, it’s considered as one of the best cosmetic dental procedures for smile enhancement.
+Actually, it’s considered as one of highly recommended cosmetic dental procedures for smile enhancement.
 This makes them ideal for restoring front teeth.

 Even though there are several types of dental crown, you definitely want to settle for something durable and natural looking.
 A porcelain dental crown is durable at URBN Dental Midtown or Uptown.
 In fact, it can last up to thirty years.
 If you want a strong dental crown, then you should settle for porcelain crown.
 The only drawback that comes with porcelain crown is that it is more expensive than ceramic crown.